 “Let’s just hurry up and find a staff member,” replied Nattie.

-They quickly reached the end of the second-floor hall and rounded the corner for the stairs.
+They quickly reached the end of the second-floor hall and rounded the corner that led to the stairs.
 Unfortunately, they were not going any farther than that.

 Three tall and imposing male servants in black suits were blocking the exit to the stairs.
 All three of them stood with their arms crossed, their backs to the stairs, and the three of them together were like a wall of black decorated by pale skin and shades.